johnbyrne727rit/gallery-gateway/README.md

 ### Deployment Setup

-There must be a user in the sql database named 'gallerygateway'
+1. There must be a user in the sql database named 'gallerygateway'

-To create a new user, start a mysql session with
+ A. To create a new user, start a mysql session with
 ```sh
 sudo /usr/bin/mysql -u root -p
 ```

-You can then check if the user already exists with
+ B. You can then check if the user already exists with
 ```sh
 SELECT User, Host FROM mysql.user;
 ```

-And then create a new user in the database named gallerygateway (if one does not already exist)
+ C. Create a new user in the database named gallerygateway (if one does not already exist)
 ```sh
 CREATE USER 'gallerygateway' IDENTIFIED BY '<password>';
 ```
-Replacing <password> with your user password
+    Replacing \<password\> with your user password

-Next, in the top level directory, you must add a file called `mysql_password.txt` containing, on the first line, the password for the gallerygateway sql user
+2. In the top level directory, you must add a file called `mysql_password.txt` containing, on the first line, the password for the gallerygateway sql user that was just created

 ### Deploy the App
 Run the deploy script from the top level directory